suzukiplan/vgsx/README.md

 By specifying an angle (-360 to 360) for `rotate`, you can draw a rotated sprite.

 Note that setting `rotate` to a non-zero value increases the sprite's drawing overhead.

+> WIP: Currently, `rotate` and `scale` cannot be specified simultaneously.
+> This specification may be finalized.

+### (Scale of Sprite)

+You can specify the magnification rate as a percentage on the `scale`, either 0 (disabled) or within the range of 1 to 400.

+> WIP: Currently, `rotate` and `scale` cannot be specified simultaneously.
+> This specification may be finalized.

 ## VDP Register